LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 programs associated with Mono can be used:

 gmcs
-  compiles one or more listed C# source files.
+  compiles one or more listed C# source files without using MonoDevelop.

 csharp
   is the interactive C# statement testing program.

-nant
-  is used to build (particularly more complicated) projects, assuming you have created a .build file.

 Other useful commands window commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then